 - congregants remain in their vehicles ‒ if this is not possible, observe physical distancing;

-- frequent cleaning and disinfection of washrooms must occur throughout the event ‒ learn more about cleaning and disinfecting;
+- frequent cleaning and disinfection of washrooms must occur throughout the event; and

-- anyone who is feeling sick or symptomatic must remain at home.
+- anyone who has symptoms of COVID-19 must remain at home.

 Activities may be in separate rooms within a single place of worship.
 Each room should be no more than 1/3 occupied up to a limit of 50 people and physical distancing should be maintained.
 Groups must not intermingle and should use separate entrances and washrooms.

 Organizers must complete an operational plan.
-A template is available online.
-Organizers can submit their plans to COVID19info@gov.yk.ca for review.
-However, they are not required to do so.
 The plan should be available if Yukon Workers’ Compensation Health and Safety Board (YWCHSB) visit the place of worship.
 A template is available online.

 Infection prevention and control measures

-Use the 6 steps to staying safe and these guidelines to plan services and activities.
+Use the Safe 6+1 and these guidelines to plan services and activities.

 - Physical distancing of 2 metres (6 feet) must be observed between congregants.
-People from the same household or combined households can sit together.
+People from the same bubble can sit together.